Pasta salad is easy to make. It´s perfect for barbeque parties or other feasts. Pasta salad makes a perfect lunch as well.

 - Cherry tomatoes

-To make a red pasta salad a great variation is to use muhammara red pepper spread as sauce.
+To make a red pasta salad, a great variation, use muhammara red pepper spread as sauce.

 Some roasted Italian vegetables also go really well with pasta salad.